npsot_bluebonnet_full_color

 Maintenance

 Works well as a small specimen, tall background, or understory tree.
-Rapid-growing and drought-resistant.
+Fast growth rate and drought resistant.
 Needs 1/2 day sun, best to provide late afternoon shade.
 Can be pruned for single trunk if desired.
 Avoid pruning when blooms form at stem axils.
-Varies in height according to conditions: in Houston it is a fast growing tree with large pink flowers; in the Guadalupe Mountains it is a four foot tall shrub with smaller flowers.
+Varies in height according to conditions: in Houston it is more tree-like with large pink flowers; in the Guadalupe Mountains it is a four foot tall shrub with smaller flowers.
 Can be used near overhead utilities.
 Showy flowers appear in the spring.
 Leaves provide bright yellow color in the fall.
 Native habitat: common in rocky areas, canyons, slopes and ridges in South, Central, and West Texas, and east to Dallas County.
 WARNING: seeds are poisonous to humans.
 Propagation: seed.

 Comments

 Blooms March-June.
-A multi-trunked understory tree, with a spreading crown.
+A multi-trunked understory tree or shrub, with a spreading crown.
 The bark is light gray, to brown bark, smooth on young branches, becoming fissured with age.
 Leaves are compound, with 2 to 6 paired leaflets, and a terminal one.
 Flowers appear lopsided, with four petals on top and a fifth that hangs below the long, drooping stamens.
 The fruit is a distinctive dark reddish brown, 3 lobed capsule, that contains round, hard, black seeds.
-Birds and small mammals eat the seeds.
-Attracts bees, butterflies, and moths.
 Larval host: Henry’s Elfin Butterfly.
 Replaces non-natives: Vitex, Chastetree, Texas Lilac.

 References